rackerlabs/docs-developer-blog/_posts/2018-07-16-upgrading-oracle-business-intelligence-discoverer-part-1.md

 7. Select **Auto port config** to configure ports.

-8. Provide the connection string and schema details, which were created using RCU, to specify the schema.
+8. Provide the connection string and schema details, which were created by using RCU, to specify the schema.

 9. If you are using Application Object Identifier (OID), provide the hostname, port, username, and password to specify the OID.
-If you are not using OID, deselect the **Use Application level identity Store** option.
+If you are not using OID, deselect the **Use Application level identity store** option.

 10. Review the summary and click **Configure**.